SciLifeLab Data Repository Reviewing Guidelines

 Description

 This is a mandatory, free-text field where a description of the item can be added.
-Ideally, the item should be self-contained and a user should be able to enter the item directly and find all of the information required to be able to reuse the data.
+Ideally, the item should be self-contained and a user should be able to enter the item directly and find all of the information required to be able to understand and/or use the content e.g. reuse the data.
 For someone interested in the item it can be informative to know the purpose of the item, e.g. why was it generated/produced.
 In this field, information about specific software needed to open a file and the version of the software used by the submitters should be stated, along with a URL or DOI to this software.

-Check that the description is somewhat sufficient for reusability of the item.
+✓ The description is somewhat sufficient for reusability of the item.

 Funding